declancm/git-scripts/README.md

 Use \<leader\>cp with vim/neovim to:
 - save current file,
 - stage any non-ignored files that have been added to the repository,
-- create a git commit with the current date and time in the message,
+- generate a git commit with the current date and time in the message,
 - and git push the generated commit to the external git repository.